Why This Website?

 Over the next four years I travelled round the town with my camera and notebook to begin recording my hometown in my lifetime.
 I was so pleased that I did because many of the scenes in my photographs are already part of history and cannot be seen for real today due to redevelopment.
 I had collected enough information to publish my findings, and so on Thursday, 12 May 2005, the mywarrington website went live.

 But it didn’t stop there.
 Because it is a website, I can keep adding bits to it as I go.
 And some of the ideas have come from readers of the website.
 For instance, the Memory Lane page was originally just the Memory Lane poem which my dad helped to write, and I published it in his memory when he passed away in 2008.
-But a reader suggested that I turn the page over to readers’ memories of life in the town, and
+But a reader suggested that I turn the page over to readers’ memories of life in the town, and that is what you see today.

-that is what you see today.
 And as the technology moved on, so did the ability to update the website and display it better ways, hence the layout you see and a new website name was created too.
-I will continue to feature aspects of the town’s history in words and pictures, plus some of my personal memories of life in the town.
+I will continue to feature aspects of the town’s history, plus some of my personal memories of life in the town.
 If you would like to send in your own memories, please go to the Contact page.